 Part 2: Schoolyard Cleanup

 Note: The main objective is for students to beautify their schoolyard by removing trash.
 If you like, have students separate recyclable drink containers from “other” trash.
 You can also have students consider the most common brand names that they see and keep track of the number of plastic bags they find.
 The amount of detail you take in tracking this trash is up to you.
-Use the PRWC Trash Tally Sheet as your guide.
+Use the Potomac River Watershed Cleanup Trash Tally Sheet as your guide.